 A MicroEJ Standalone Application is a MicroEJ Application that is directly linked to the C code to produce a MicroEJ Firmware.
 Such application must define a main entry point, i.e. a class containing a public static void main(String[]) method.
-MicroEJ Standalone Applications are developed using MicroEJ SDK.

 A MicroEJ Sandboxed Application is a MicroEJ Application that can run over a Multi-Sandbox Firmware.
 It can be linked either statically or dynamically.
 If it is statically linked, it is then called a System Application as it is part of the initial image and cannot be removed.
-MicroEJ Sandboxed Applications are developed using MicroEJ Studio.